Take a comprehensive battlefield tour of the Seven Days’ Battles and the battle of Cold Harbor.

-Your private battlefield tour will start at the Chickahominy Bluff Battlefield – National Park Service Stop, where you will meet your own battlefield guide.
+Your private battlefield tour will start in front of the Cold Harbor Battlefield Visitor Center (5515 Anderson Wright Dr. Mechanicsville, VA 23111), where you will meet your own battlefield guide.
 Receive a tour introduction and see a part of the original Confederate line defending Richmond.

 Follow the Confederate forces to Beaver Dam Creek and then travel to a portion of the Gaines’ Mill battlefield which saw the heaviest fighting of the Seven Days’ Battles on June 27, 1862.

 Continue following the armies as they battle and cross the Chickahominy River.
 See several battlefields and important historical sites along the way.

 The climax of the tour is a visit to the Malvern Hill battlefield.
 This was the last of the Seven Days’ Battles fought on July 1, 1862.
 Stand on the Union defensive line where their artillery was massed with the hopes of smashing the Confederate attack.

 We’ll take a 30-minute lunch break where your battlefield guide will give you a recommendation for a quick counter service location or restaurant if requested.

 After lunch, begin the Cold Harbor part of your tour where a good portion takes place off of the Cold Harbor National Park property.

 Travel to battlefield sites that led up to the battle of Cold Harbor; May 31-June 12, 1864.